netdata/go.d.plugin/modules/vcsa/README.md

 # vcsa

+The [`vCenter Server Appliance`](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.vcsa.doc/GUID-223C2821-BD98-4C7A-936B-7DBE96291BA4.html) using [`Health API`](https://code.vmware.com/apis/60/vcenter-server-appliance-management) is a preconfigured Linux virtual machine, which is optimized for running VMware vCenter Server® and the associated services on Linux.

-This module will collect health statistics from one or more [`vCenter Server Appliance`](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.vcsa.doc/GUID-223C2821-BD98-4C7A-936B-7DBE96291BA4.html) using [`Health API`](https://code.vmware.com/apis/60/vcenter-server-appliance-management).
+This module collects health statistics from one or more [`vCenter Server Appliance`] servers.

-Requirement:
+## Requirements

 -  `vSphere` 6.5+

-It produces the following charts:
+## Charts

 -   Overall System Health in `status`
-    - system

 -   Components Health in `status`
-    - applmgmt
-    - database_storage
-    - load
-    - mem
-    - storage
-    - swap

 -   Software Updates Health in `status`
-    - software_packages

-### health statuses
+## Health statuses

 Overall System Health: